 Colombians love plantains and eat them baked and roasted, sweet and savoury.
 They form a vital part of national dishes including bandeja paisa, where plantains are served alongside mincemeat, pork and red beans, rice, chorizo, arepa, avocado, a fried egg and other staples.

 Colombia is famous for many fruits but somehow guava is its most popular fruit ingredient.
 Guava paste is used in everything from sweets, doughnut fillings and plantain pie to snacks like bocadillo con queso, where it is served wrapped in plantain leaves and eaten with cheese.

 Colombia is one of the largest cattle producers in the world.
 Popular dishes include bistek a la criolla, where steak is served with a delicious sauteed onion and tomato sauce and posta negra, where it is covered in a sweet, dark sauce often flavoured with cola.

 Rice is one of Colombia’s most important crops and one of its favourite foods too.
 Many families eat arroz con pollo (chicken and rice flavoured with herbs and vegetables) at least once a week.
 Coconut-flavoured rice and sweet rice pudding are also much loved.

-Colombia produces 220,000 tonnes of avocados a year, with dozens of varieties.
+Colombia produces over 220,000 tonnes of avocados a year, with dozens of varieties.
 Colombians particularly like large, green-skinned avocados, served with ajiaco and bandeja paisa.
 Many families use them for guacamole and aji de aguacate, a spicy dipping sauce.